The64thGamer/cheeseepedia/content/wiki/Summertime 2006.md

 * If You're Happy & You Know It (3stage, Cyberamic, Studio C)
 * Go Santa Go (Studio C)

-**Birthday Break**: April 2005 show logo with music set to a 1 minute, 2 minute countdown.
+<b>Birthday Break</b>: April 2005 show logo with music set to a 1 minute, 2 minute countdown.
 This would then lead into the Birthday show.

 No USA Version - The Stand Alone Song, 'America', and the 2005 Military Montage intermission do not appear in this show due to some sort of 'controversy' about the subject matter.